anttikissa/xstream/README.md

 	log('random')
 	// -> prints a number 60 times per second

+`sample`, by the way, either takes a stream or a function, and takes its value at a specified interval.

+`sample` can be used to to synchronize streams to another stream that is used as a clock stream, to make other streams update simultaneously:

+	var clock = stream.clock(1000 / 60);
+	var mouseMoves = stream.fromEvent(document, 'mousemove').pluck(['x', 'y']);
+	var randoms = stream.sample(Math.random, clock);
+	var coords = stream.sample(mouseMoveStream, clock);

+	stream.combine(randoms, coords, f(randoms, coords) {
+		// do something with them
+	});

+You can use `stream.frame` to return a stream that is synchronized with an `requestAnimationFrame` callback:

+	var stream.frame();
+	// Do stream.frame.forEach() or something to do some drawing
+	// TODO How to avoid the .setImmediate caused by .forEach()?
+	// .map(...).assign(domElement, 'property')?

 You may have noticed that .map() and .forEach() are quite like the array functions of the same name.
 Streams are like arrays in other respects,